shreyasingaraju/Handwritten-Digit-Recogniser/readme.md

 # Handwritten Digit Recogniser

 This program allows users to hand draw digits from 0 to 9 on the screen and recognise the digits using AI machine learning in Python.
+The program uses the MNIST dataset and PyTorch, an open source machine learning library, to train the model and recognise the digits.

 ## Installation and set-up